arthurlbo/arthurlbo/README.md

 ### Hey, I'm Arthur 👋

-I'm a 20-year-old developer based in Brazil, specializing in engineering seamless user experiences across different devices.
+I'm a 20-year-old developer based in Brazil, specializing in engineering exceptional user experiences across different devices.
 With focus on React and TypeScript, I transform ideas into high-performance web apps.

 - Check out my [website](https://www.arthurlobo.com/) to learn more about me.
 - Stay updated with my journey on [Instagram](https://www.instagram.com/arthur.lbo) and [LinkedIn](https://www.linkedin.com/in/arthurlbo).